The DOKOH Journal

 The foot is not a standard shape.
 It has unique arch height, heel width, forefoot spread, and pressure distribution patterns that are as individual as a fingerprint.
 A flat, rigid insole ignores all of this.
 When you walk, your foot attempts to conform to the insole.
 The insole does not attempt to conform to your foot.
 This mismatch is the source of most shoe-related pain.

-Viscoelastic materials — the same class of materials used in orthopaedic and sports performance footwear — behave differently.
-They respond to heat and pressure over time, gradually moulding to the individual contours of the foot.
+Adaptive materials — the kind used in high-performance footwear engineering — behave differently.
+They respond to heat and pressure over time, gradually conforming to the individual contours of the foot.
 Fatigue is reduced not because the material is simply softer, but because it eventually fits perfectly.

 Why Indian Conditions Make This Worse